 Partnership between SCARS and the Bermuda Health Council announces new research on child sexual abuse on the island.

-According to a new survey by the Bermuda Health Council and SCARS, one in three Bermudians have been the victim of child sexual abuse before the age of 18.
+According to a new survey by the Bermuda Health Council and SCARS, one in three people in Bermuda have been the victim of child sexual abuse before the age of 18.

 The survey was distributed in November 2017 to 5,000 past participants of SCARS child sexual abuse prevention training, Darkness to Light’s Stewards of Children®.
 Participants answered questions ranging from basic demographic information to specifics about the age, gender, and relationship of the person who assaulted them.